School of Medicine

 Clinical Assistant Professor, Cardiothoracic Surgery

 BioDr.
-Yasuhiro Shudo is a cardiothoracic surgeon and clinical assistant professor in the Department of Cardiothoracic Surgery at Stanford University.
+Shudo is a board-certified cardiothoracic surgeon and clinical assistant professor in the Department of Cardiothoracic Surgery at Stanford University School of Medicine.

-Dr. Shudo specializes in the surgical treatment for end-stage cardiopulmonary failure, including heart transplant, heart-lung transplant, lung transplant, mechanical circulatory support (MCS), and extracorporeal membrane oxygenation (ECMO).
-He has published numerous landmark papers and chapters.
+His clinical focus is the surgical treatment of end-stage cardiopulmonary failure, including heart transplant, heart-lung transplant, lung transplant, mechanical circulatory support (MCS), and extracorporeal membrane oxygenation (ECMO).
+He has published numerous landmark papers

-In addition, Dr. Shudo provides mitral valve repair/replacement (MVR), aortic valve replacement (AVR), complex valve surgery, minimally invasive surgery, coronary artery bypass graft (CABG) surgery, re-operative cardiac surgery, trans-catheter aortic valve replacement (TAVR).
+Dr. Shudo also performs mitral valve repair/replacement (MVR), aortic valve replacement (AVR), complex valve surgery, coronary artery bypass graft (CABG) surgery, reoperative cardiac surgery, minimally invasive surgery, and transcatheter aortic valve replacement (TAVR).

 Thelma and Henry Doegler Professor of Cardiovascular Surgery, Emeritus

 BioHire date July 1, 1969.
 Retirement and conferment of Emeritus Professor status September 1, 1998.